OPahunang/UFOs/README.md

 ## Overview:

 The purpose of this challenge was to develop an HTML web page with information of UFO sightings.
-The webpage also has a filter search function according to date, city, state, country and shape.
+The webpage has a filter search function according to date, city, state, country and shape.
 Once provided information you are searching, it automatically displays the data about the sightings.

 ## Results: